PyGithub/PyGithub/README.rst

 What's missing in versions 1.x.x?
 Github API v3 URLs not covered by v1
 ======================================================================

+A lot of things including the following URLs, and every new things published by GitHub recently.
+Being able to implement new GitHub features quicker is the main motivation for developing the v2 of PyGithub.

 * ``/applications/:client_id/tokens/:access_token`` (GET)
 * ``/authorizations/clients/:client_id`` (PUT)